 How to get a pharmacogenetic test in Canada

-Pharmacogenetic tests are available online direct to consumers and may even be covered by your health insurance or health spending account!
-This article discusses what pharmacogenetic testing is, where to get it, how much it costs, and how to look for a high-quality, clinical-grade pharmacogenetic service you and your doctor can trust.
+Pharmacogenetic tests are available online directly to consumers and may even be covered by your health insurance or health spending account!
+This article explains what pharmacogenetic testing is, where to get it, how much it costs, and how to look for a high-quality, clinical-grade pharmacogenetic service you and your doctor can trust.

 What is Pharmacogenetic testing?

-Pharmacogenetic reports are affordable and within reach for many Canadians.
-They give you and your doctor an evidence-based tool to take a closer look at your prescription medications and how your body processes them.
+Pharmacogenetic reports provide you and your doctor with an evidence-based tool to take a closer look at your prescription medications and how your body processes them.
 At Pillcheck, we’ve done extensive, published research on how people benefit from pharmacogenetics — showing that people feel better sooner with fewer side effects.
 Our research is backed up by others, too; for example, a study published by the Lancet showed that pharmacogenetics-guided prescribing leads to 30% fewer side effects.

-Many companies offer pharmacogenetic tests in Canada.
-Some PGx tests focus on just one treatment area, such as pain, or charge you more money to “unlock” other treatment areas.
-Others, like Pillcheck, are more comprehensive, automatically including drugs spanning a range of categories, including mental health, pain, cardiovascular, gastroenterology, neurology, oncology and more.
-Because the same set of genes is involved in processing over 70% of all medications, the purchase of one Pillcheck test provides prescribing insights for an extensive list of health concerns.
-With PGx clinical guidelines expanding over time, Pillcheck regularly adds new drugs to your report.
-And because your DNA doesn’t change, this provides lifetime value.
+Since the same set of genes is involved in processing over 70% of all medications, investing in one Pillcheck provides prescribing insights for a wide range of health concerns.
+As PGx clinical guidelines expand over time, Pillcheck regularly adds new drugs to your report for free, with no additional subscription fees for updates.
+And because your DNA doesn’t change, this offers lifetime value.
 Reports remain relevant and can be referenced anytime you and your doctor consider a new medication.

-With every additional prescription a person takes, the risk of side effects or treatment failure increases.
-PGx can mean the difference between prolonged suffering—and time off work—and managing a health condition successfully.
-Thus, for most of us, it pays to be proactive.
+PGx can mean the difference between prolonged suffering and time off work, and effectively managing a health condition.
+Therefore, for most of us, it pays to be proactive.

 Where can I get a pharmacogenetic test in Canada?

-PGx tests are available to consumers online, through workplace benefits programs, and at select pharmacy partners:
+PGx tests are available to consumers online, through workplace benefits programs, and at select pharmacy and clinic partners:

-- You can order directly from a company that offers a PGx service online (with or without a doctor’s prescription or requisition).
+- You can order directly from a company, such as Pillcheck, that offers a PGx service online (with or without a doctor’s prescription or requisition).

-- Some community pharmacies or specialized clinics can order a PGx test on your behalf as part of their prescription management services.
+- Some pharmacies or specialized clinics, such as an ADHD clinic, can refer you to PGx testing as part of their services.

 - Your group benefits plan may provide coverage or offer access to preferred pricing for the test.